 Early in my career, I worked in Consumer Packaged Goods (CPG) marketing.
-A “classically trained marketer” was the term used to describe these brand or product managers.
+A “classically trained marketer” was the term to describe these brand or product managers.
 Though times have changed considerably since those days, this business structure put the customer at the center of all decisions.
-As a product’s general manage, we viewed all engineering, packaging, research, advertising, PR, sales training and new product decisions through the lens of the customer.
+As a product’s general manager, we viewed all engineering, packaging, research, advertising, PR, sales training and new product decisions through the lens of the customer.

 1. Create the product or service with the customer in mind.